2019 Antipolo local elections: Background

 Incumbent Mayor Casimiro Ynares III won't ran for re-election.
 The one who ran in his place is her wife and brother of actor and Senator Bong Revilla, Andrea Bautista-Ynares.
 Bautista-Ynares ran unopposed.

 Incumbent Vice Mayor Josefina "Pining" Gatlabayan ran for second term unopposed.

 Incumbent First District Representative Chiqui Roa-Puno won't sought re-election.
 Her husband, former Representative Roberto Puno ran for her instead.
 Puno was challenged by Macario Aggarao.

 Incumbent Second District Representative Romeo Acop was on his third and final term.
 His wife, Dr. Resureccion "Doktora Cion" Acop ran for his place unopposed.

 Incumbent First District Board Member Enrico "Rico" De Guzman won't ran for re-election, instead he ran as councilor.
 The one who ran in his place is the son of former Representative Roberto "Robbie" Puno, Roberto Andres "Randy" Puno.
 Puno was challenged by Delfin Bacon, who withdrew his candidacy before election.

 Incumbent Second District Board Member Atty.
 Jesus Angelito "Joel" Huertas Jr. is on third term.
 He ran as councilor instead.
 Former Councilor Alexander "Bobot" Marquez ran for his place instead.
 Marquez was challenged by Edelberto "Edel" Coronado.

 Results

 For Mayor

-Incumbent Mayor Casimiro Ynares III won't ran for re-election.
-The one who ran to his place is his wife and brother of actor and Senator Bong Revilla, Andrea Bautista-Ynares.
-Bautista-Ynares ran unopposed.
+Andrea Bautista-Ynares.
+Bautista-Ynares won unopposed.